fattyageboy/berthcare/design-documentation/features/authentication-onboarding/README.md

 **Accessibility**

 - VoiceOver: "Setup complete.
 You're all set, Sarah.
-Your role is Home Care Nurse.
+Your role is Home Care caregiver.
 You can document patient visits, update care plans, and communicate with your team."
 - Skip button for users who want immediate access

 **Edge Cases**